Eze-Tg/Url-Scissors-Project-With-FastApi-and-Python/README.md

 ## 1. What is the project?

-In this tutorial, we have built a fully functional FastAPI-driven Python web app that creates shortened URLs that forward to target URLs.
+We have built a fully functional FastAPI-driven Python web app that creates shortened URLs that forward to target URLs.
 URLs can be extremely long and not user-friendly.
-This is where a URL shortener can come in handy.
-A URL shortener reduces the number of characters in a URL, making it easier to read, remember, and share.
+This is where a URL Scissors can come in handy.
+Url Scissors reduces the number of characters in a URL, making it easier to read, remember, and share.

 ## 2. Tech Stack: